fernandodelrio/SwiftColorGen/README.md

 3. Reduce the number of changes in the storyboards
 4. Test on a larger project to see what will happen
 5. Test integrated with Xcode's build phase script
-6. Generate the binary and add a release in the repo
-7. Distribute: Homebrew and others
+6. Distribute: Homebrew and others
-8. Add tests
+7. Add tests

 # Contributing